AngelCruzL/spring-microservices/README.md

 ## What's next?

-- Add workflow to use testcontainers to run the integration tests
 - Add a gateway service to manage the microservices communication
 - Add a service discovery service to manage the services registration